Please see our affiliate notice, located on the sidebar. Thank you for supporting Scratch Made Food! & DIY Homemade Household!

 When cool enough to handle , cut in quarters and chop finely in a food processor.
 If you find a thick core stem and would like to remove it, do so now.

-You may also use an old-fashioned hand-crank food and meat grinder.
+You may also use an old-fashioned hand-crank food and meat grinder, if desired.

 If you find some large pieces of rind, and I always do, simply snip them into smaller pieces with a pair of kitchen scissors.